Money Management Product Reviews

 For those who want to set a goal of contributing more to their IRA, Robinhood Retirement also supports recurring investments.
 Users can choose to set the frequency of these deposits to Weekly, Twice a month, Monthly, or Quarterly.
 Of course, this is optional and the one-time contribution is the default.

-Lastly, since individuals can make IRA contributions toward the prior tax year up until Tax Day of the following year (so 2022 contributions can be made until April 18, 2023), Robinhood allows you to select what tax year you want to apply your deposit to.
+Lastly, since individuals can make IRA contributions toward the prior tax year up until Tax Day of the following year (so, again, 2024 contributions can be made until April 18, 2025), Robinhood allows you to select what tax year you want to apply your deposit to.
 To change this, just tap the Tax Year option at the bottom of the Contribute interface.
-Currently, seeing as it’s not yet 2023, only the 2022 option shows.
-But, this will undoubtedly change starting next month.

 IRA Match